 Boasting the crown as Sydney’s tallest structure at 1,073 feet above sea level, Sydney Tower gives tourists unhindered 360-degree views of the Sydney metropolis and the Harbour.
 Visit and dine in one of its restaurants as you enjoy the amazing views down below.
 You can also catch a movie in its most recent addition, the breathtaking 4D cinema that has added effects such as bubbles and wind.

-This is a crescent shaped beach that features golden sand with beautiful lawns, homes and apartments on the background.
-The beach is a haven for sunbathers, swimmers on the north and surfers towards the south where the waves are more rough and tough.
+This is a crescent-shaped beach that features golden sand with beautiful lawns, homes, and apartments in the background.
+The beach is a haven for sunbathers, swimmers on the north, and surfers towards the south where the waves are more rough and tough.
 Changing rooms are well spread along the beach.
 There are many cafes and bars where one can catch a drink of their choice or enjoy sumptuous Australian cuisine.